-IRB Approval Date is not required at the time of submission.
-This may be requested later in the pre-award cycle as a Just-In-Time requirement.
+Applicants should check "Yes" to the question "Is the IRB review Pending?" even if the IRB review/approval process has not yet begun at the time of submission.
+Also note that an IRB Approval Date is not required at the time of submission.
+This may be requested later in the preaward cycle as a Just-In-Time requirement.